Why Should We Worry About Invasive Species?

 - Volunteer to help remove invasive species in our open spaces and natural areas.
 Contact your local watershed council or visit the SOLVE website for volunteer opportunities near you!

-- Talk with your friends, family, and neighbors about invasive species and the impact they have on our state.
+- Talk to your friends, family, and neighbors about invasive species and the impact they have on our state.

 Want to learn more?